paradoxical-io/atmos/README.md

 // Wait 5 seconds after the first attempt, then 10 seconds, then 15 seconds and so on. val otherRetryPolicy = retryForever using linearBackoff { 5 seconds }

-// Wait 5 minites after the first attempt, then 10 seconds, then 20 seconds and so on. val anotherRetryPolicy = retryForever using exponentialBackoff { 5 minutes }
+// Wait 5 minutes after the first attempt, then 10 minutes, then 20 minutes and so on. val anotherRetryPolicy = retryForever using exponentialBackoff { 5 minutes }

 // Wait 5 hours after the first attempt, then repeatedly multiply by the golden ratio after subsequent attempts.